fronchetti/Mineino/README.md

 + Execute [arduino.py](https://github.com/fronchetti/Mineino/blob/master/arduino.py) and [webcam.py](https://github.com/fronchetti/Mineino/blob/master/webcam.py)
 + Enjoy your game!

 > NOTE: We've been testing this code on Ubuntu 16.04, feel free to open an issue if you can not use it on your operating system!
-External contributions are also well received, don't be shy.
+External contributions are also welcome, don't be shy.